Cyber security can be FUN.

 Do you want to know your level of knowledge about common phishing traps on the internet?
 So you have to click on this quiz game from Living Security about phishing with real screens of current ongoing threats on the internet that often deceive us about what is real and what is someone trying to breach your security.

 Don’t get us wrong.
 There are a number of amazing games above.
-But we can promise you’ve never experienced anything as immersive and innovative as Living Security's escape rooms.
+But we can promise you’ve never experienced anything as immersive and innovative as Living Security's CyberEscape Online.

-If you want to chat more or just find out when a Living Security escape room will be coming to a conference room near you, just ask!
+If you want to chat more or just find out more about Living Security CyberEscape Online, just ask!
 We’d love to talk shop…